willpatton/HackDMC/README.md

-# HackDMC
+# HackDMC - A Hackathon Project
-This codebase is for the DMC Hackathon - HackDMC weekend July 15-17, 2016
+This codebase is for the DMC Hackathon - HackDMC weekend July 15-17, 2016.
+This project won 2nd place.

+This app interprets vast amounts of machine data as a dashboard.
+The "intent" of this app is better "decision" making based on "very clear and thoughtful" indicators (i.e. "good vs bad", "yes vs no", "color code: red, yellow, green").
+Intended users of this app include operators, ops managers and execs for use at the regular ops meetings (daily, weekly, monthly).

+Streaming MTConnect data would provide real-time visibility.

 # Participants
-Will
+* Will - developer
-Connor
+* Connor - data scientist
-Eric
+* Eric - business executive
-Taylor
+* Taylor - student

-# Stack
-LAMP

-#COMMENTS
+#ABOUT
-A loosely (rudely) coded MVC / Restful app.
+About this app - A loosely (rudely) coded MVC / Restful app.

 Folders
 * /app - the app runs with index.php from this folder
 * /config -
 * /data - Company, Project data I/O
 * /sql - Database schema.
-Consists of data, assets, parts...
+Consists of tables for data, deparmtnes, assets, parts...
 * /template - php templating
 * /reports - static HTML pages from Connor
 * /docs - PowerPoint from Eric

+# Dev Stack
+LAMP - PHP, MySQL
+Bootstrap
+JQuery

+# Installation
+* Download to a LAMP server
+* Configure the database settings in /config/database_config.php
+* Initialize the database using the .sql in /sql

+Data policy
+The .sql schema is structure only (no data).
+2GB JSON of real world MTConnect machine data not included.

 #UNFINISHED